Everyone Has a Culture - Everyone Is Different

 - 40 minutes

-Students will distinguish between what constitutes culture and what makes up personal individuality.
+Students will distinguish between what constitutes culture and what defines them personally.

 This activity invites students to identify aspects of culture that influence our own behavior and sometimes make it difficult to understand the behavior of other people.
 Culture is a complex idea, and teachers should be prepared to offer students many examples of cultural features.

-- Students will recognize that some differences among people stem from culture and that some stem from personal traits and preferences.
+- Differentiate between traits that stem from culture and that stem from personal traits and preferences

 Write the following statements on the board.